Last updated on December 6th, 2025

 1. Stopping in the Middle of the Road

-- Use designated pull-offs
+- Always use designated pull-offs

 - Park safely before exploring